 Baby Play Tips During the Holidays

 Holidays are a time to focus on family and close friends.
-Parties and get-togethers are a hallmark of the season.
+Family time and traditions are the hallmarks of the season.
 This time of year is especially fun with a baby in the family.

 Here are some of the many opportunities you’ll have to engage baby in creative playtime during the holiday season: